- What is weight?

 We have mentioned before that mass and weight are not the same, but we can treat them as the same quantity as long as we stay on the Earth.
 Now, you will see a very classic example that will help you understand why this is the case.
 The experiment we will deal with is the famous Galilean free-fall experiment.
 Let's consider the experiment without any air resistance first.

-We avoid talking about the experiment of free-fall with air resistance because in that situation the shape of the objects becomes important.
-Also, you would have to watch out for changes in air density.
-All this would only take you away from the important factors that we want to talk about: weight, mass, and gravity.
+We avoid talking about the free-fall experiment with air resistance because the shape of the object becomes important.
+Also, you would have to watch out for changes in air density, which would serve only to confuse you, and take away from the important factors that we want to talk about: weight, mass, and gravity.

-The reason we can talk about weight and mass in our daily life is that they are both proportional.
-Let's see that with Newton's second law.
-This law states that the force and mass are proportional to the acceleration for any object.
+The reason we can talk about weight and mass in our daily life is because they are both proportional to each other.
+Let's demonstrate that with Newton's second law.
+This law states that the force and mass are proportional to the acceleration of any object.

 F = m * a where